James Hong: Personal life

 Hong lives in Los Angeles, California, with his wife Susan Tong whom he married in 1977.
-The couple have three daughters and eight grandchildren.
+The couple has three daughters and eight grandchildren.

 Hong is a Presbyterian; he attended the Westminster Presbyterian Church with his family as a child in Minneapolis.

-A successful campaign to get Hong a star on the Hollywood Walk of Fame was started by fellow actor Daniel Dae Kim on GoFundMe in 2020.
-He received a star as a member of the 2022 class of honorees.
-At 93 years of age, Hong became the oldest person to accept the honor.
+In 2020, Daniel Dae Kim started a GoFundMe campaign to get Hong a star on the Hollywood Walk of Fame.
+He received a star as a member of the 2022 class of honorees, becoming the oldest person to receive the honor at age 93.